What this page is based on

 Maintenance, repairs and annual sinking costs

-Ongoing costs owning a house UK include the expenses that do not arrive monthly but still belong in annual planning.
+The ongoing costs of owning a house in the UK include expenses that do not arrive monthly but still belong in annual planning.
 Boilers fail, roofs age, gutters need work, appliances die and small maintenance jobs steadily add up.

 A practical owner budget therefore includes a maintenance reserve.
 The exact amount depends on property age and condition, but the principle is simple: if you own the home, repair responsibility usually sits with you.